proycon/sxmo-docs/USERGUIDE.md

 **Contacts System**

 The Sxmo contacts system based on a plain TSV file that can be placed at `$XDG_CONFIG_HOME/sxmo/contacts.tsv`.
 This TSV file is expected to have two columns: phonenumber, and contactname.
+Upon receiving a call if you have a contact stored associated with the incoming number, the contact name will appear instead of the number.
+Also contact names will appear in the Texts and Dialer menus if they are present in the contacts TSV file.
+If no `contacts.tsv` is present, or the number is missing from this file; the contact in menus will show up as `Unknown Number`.
-An example might look like:
+An `contacts.tsv` example might look like:

 ```
 122345628	John Smith
 128371642	Jeff Foo
 ```

-Upon receiving a call if you have a contact stored associated with the incoming number, the contact name will appear instead of the number.
-Also contact names will appear in the Texts and Dialer menus if they are present in the contacts TSV file.
-If no `contacts.tsv` is present, or the number is missing from this file; the contact in menus will show up as `Unknown Number`.

 **International Numbers**

 Note that you should **always** prefix numbers you call out with, text to, or add to the contact system **with their international prefix code** but without the plus.
 Behind the scenes for `mmcli`, numbers always come into the system with international prefixes from my testing.
 So if you receieve a call from the number `54321` for example; it would come into mmcli as `+154321` if this was a US number.
 To compensate for this behavior, our scripts strip the plus (`+`) symbol but otherwise leave the number *as-is*.
 This means if you dial, text, and store contacts *with the internationl prefix*, you can be assured that texts / outgoing / incoming calls will line up in regards to deduplication of contacts in menus and text message threads will stay intact.

 ## **Included Scripts and Applications**